 Cost and Freight (CFR)

 The seller needs to bear all the costs and freight to get the items up to the destination port.
 The risk, in this case, gets transferred to the other party only when the items are delivered on board the ship.
-Till that time all arrangements and costs remain the responsibility of the seller, including freight till the destination port.
+Until then, all arrangements and costs remain the seller’s responsibility, including freight till the destination port.